Skip to main content

 How serious is my cancer?

-If you have adrenal cancer, the doctor will want to find out how far it has spread.
+If you have adrenal cancer, the doctor will want to find out if and how far it has spread.
 This is called staging.
-You may have heard other people say that their cancer was “stage 1” or “stage 2.”
+You might have heard other people say that their cancer was “stage 1” or “stage 2.”
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 The stage describes the growth or spread of the cancer in the adrenal glands.
-It also tells if the cancer has spread to the lymph nodes other organs of your body that are close by or farther away.
+It also tells if the cancer has spread to lymph nodes or other organs.

 Your cancer can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread beyond the adrenals.
+A higher number, like stage 4, means that the cancer has spread beyond the adrenals.
 Be sure to ask the doctor about the cancer stage and what it means for you.

 • Do you know the stage of the cancer?